hpssjellis/maker100-curriculum/README.md

 ### The following assignments will only work on a fairly good desktop computer possibly with admin access

+1. Load your own [EdgeImpulse-webpage-FOMO-model](https://hpssjellis.github.io/multi-language-edgeimpulse-tutorial-vision-cell-phone/)   Download the Edgeimpulse as a WASM for the web, put the folder onto an HTTPS website like gitPages and then replace the edgeImpulse index.html with this [index.html]
 1. Load your own [bodypix-segmentation](https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/tfjs-models/bodypix/index.html)
 1. Load your own [Posenet](https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/tfjs-models/posenet/index.html)
 1. Try making a web browser RAG program like [Demo RAG](https://hpssjellis.github.io/my-examples-of-transformersJS/public/deep-rag/deep-rag00.html)